Highway (2022 film): Plot

 Vishnu regrets leaving Tulasi alone.
 Samudram understands his situation and asks him to go back to Tulasi while he travels alone to Bangalore.
 Vishnu travels back to the place he left Tulasi and brings the man who tried to harass her to the police.
-There he decodes that D has kidnapped Tulasi and registers the complaint to Asha.
-He takes pic of the portrait of D and they began to search for Tulasi but in vain.
-Meanwhile, when D tries to kill Tulasi he accidentally slips into a river, but Tulasi saves him changing his intention to kill her.
-Later, Vishnu sees courier company DHDC in his way and asks their help to find Tulasi to which they agree.
+There, he decodes that D has kidnapped Tulasi and registers the complaint with Asha.
+He takes a pic of the portrait of D, and they begin to search for Tulasi but in vain.
+Meanwhile, when D tries to kill Tulasi, he accidentally slips into a river, but Tulasi saves him, changing his intention to kill her.
+Later, Vishnu sees a courier company, DHDC, on his way and asks their help to find Tulasi, to which they agree.

-After a lot of search, Vishnu gets message from the company's driver who finds Tulasi with D in his ambulance and they forward it to him and he shares the same to Asha.
-Asha and her assistant who decodes D location tries to arrest him, but he overtakes them by taking the gun and shoots them.
-A terrified Tulasi tries to escape but he threatens her and forcefully takes her away.
+After a lot of searching, Vishnu gets a message from the company's driver, who finds Tulasi with D in his ambulance, and they forward it to him, and he shares the same with Asha.
+Asha and her assistant, who decodes D's location, try to arrest him, but he overtakes them by taking the gun and shoots them.
+A terrified Tulasi tries to escape, but he threatens her and forcefully takes her away.

 Vishnu comes to the location and sees the assistant dead and Asha alive with injuries.
 He takes her to the govt hospital nearby and leaves to save Tulasi.

 Present: D takes Tulasi to a forest in a truck by killing a passerby.
-He tells her, his motives behind the murders - He was an ordinary ambulance driver who used to enjoy when someone lose their lives.
-Soon, he meets a beautiful girl and decides to change and leave a peaceful life with her, but she leaves him for another rich guy she meets, making D go mad.
+He tells her his motives behind the murders - He was an ordinary ambulance driver who used to enjoy when someone lost their lives.
+Soon, he meets a beautiful girl and decides to change and lead a peaceful life with her, but she leaves him for another rich guy she meets, making D go mad.
 An enraged D later kills her and finds the same happiness in killing other similar girls like his lover.
-D also explains Tulasi that the difference he saw between them and her is that she is all alone and no one will come to save her.
+D also explains to Tulasi that the difference he saw between them and her is that she is all alone and no one will come to save her.

 Before they could complete their conversation, Vishnu arrives to save Tulasi.
-Tulasi attacks on D and goes back to Vishnu, but D comes in between them and tries to kill them both, while a tiger from the forest arrives on time and attacks on D. It kills him as his prey while Tulasi and Vishnu reunite.
+Tulasi attacks D and goes back to Vishnu, but D comes in between them and tries to kill them both, while a tiger from the forest arrives on time and attacks D. It kills him as its prey while Tulasi and Vishnu reunite.

-The film ends with Tulasi and Vishnu telling the entire story to media leaving the nation in shock.
+The film ends with Tulasi and Vishnu telling the entire story to the media, leaving the nation in shock.